brukg/giraffe/README.md

 Construct the arms using this Assembly [Video](https://www.youtube.com/watch?v=8nQIg9BwwTk&t=8m20s) (Note: Follow the assembly instructions provided for Follower Arm starting at 08:20 of the video).
 After you assemble the arms from the video, power the arm using the 12V power supply.
 In addition, plug the arm into your computer using a USB-C cable.

-The Arm after assembly should look like this:
+The Arm, after assembly, would look something like this:

 ![Image of Giraffe](assets/giraffe.png)